mithublue/WP-Sitebuilder---Role-Manager/README.md

 Add on for WP Sitebuilder plugin that lets you create and manage roles and capabilities.

+# Important ! #

+TO USE IT, You must have <a href="https://wordpress.org/plugins/wp-sitebuilder/">WP Sitebuilder</a> Installed and activated to your site.

 ### Installation ###

 1. Upload `wpsb-role-manager` to the `/wp-content/plugins/` directory